dcanogi/100Projects/monitoring/readme.md

 ## Directory Structure

-- **monitoring/**: Contains monitoring-related projects and configurations, showcasing different use cases and applications of monitoring technologies.
+- **monitoring/**: Contains monitoring-related projects and configurations.
+  - **Grafana/**: Projects and configurations related to Grafana, focusing on creating dashboards and visualizations for monitoring data.
+  - **Prometheus/**: Projects and configurations related to Prometheus, focusing on metrics collection and alerting.

 ## Project Overview